nextstrain/docs.nextstrain.org/src/reference/glossary.rst

       A reproducible process comprised of one or more :term:`builds<build>` producing :term:`datasets<dataset>`, which can be visualized by :term:`Auspice`.
 Implementation varies per workflow, but generally they are run by workflow managers such as Snakemake.

-      Our core workflows can be divided into two types:
+      Our :term:`core workflows<core workflow>` can be divided into two types:

       1. Single-build workflow (e.g. Zika workflow): one build producing one dataset.
       2. Multi-build workflow (e.g. SARS-CoV-2 workflow): multiple builds producing multiple datasets.